TomQuinnell/AEFaces/README.md

 I have trained an Autoencoder neural network to learnt the latent space representation of faces, and have used PCA to find the 'axis' on which noticable features lie.
-I used these in an interactive tool in Pygame with sliders to adjust these facial features.
+I used these in an interactive tool in Pygame with sliders to adjust these facial features along these axes.